#1 Reason for Fire Door Failure

 Prevent door blockage by regularly checking hallways and doorways and clearing out any items that may be blocking the door from completely closing.
 Doors should not be held open by any non-approved device or stoppers.
 Operate swinging doors that are normally held open at frequent intervals to test automatic closing devices.
 Maintain and make available to AHJ, state and local regulatory agencies all records of fire door maintenance and repair.
 Do not paint fusible links or other heat activated devices and remove paint from any moveable parts.

-For more information on fire door inspections, repairs, or recertification, visit the PREVENT website.
+Learn more information on fire door inspections, repairs, or re-certification or get a free quote.